icebarf/ranhya.github.io.old/content/posts/uncharted 1.md

 That’s only on crushing difficulty though—hard and below are quite fair I think.

-I am currently trying to platinum the Nathan Drake Collection, so I have to do Uncharted 2 and 3 next—however I think I might also do a brutal run (probably just going to cheat though) for the collection trophy that requires you to beat the game on brutal.
+I am currently trying to platinum the Nathan Drake Collection, so I have to do Uncharted 2 and 3 next.
+However I think I might also do a brutal run (probably just going to cheat though) for the collection trophy that requires you to beat the game on brutal.

 ## The gun-play
 The gun play is overall very satisfying even if it’s a little lacking in terms of… feedback?
 It’s still very satisfying to hit headshots and the guns don’t feel too bad.
 Out of all of the weapons the pistols are by far the best feeling and, also probably the strongest, with the shotgun being in second.
 The rifles, are just way too unwieldy and only really good for blind fire, and even then they’re outclassed by the shotguns in that area as well.
 So in reality there’s only like 3 guns that are worth using in the whole game